run-ai/docs/docs/Researcher/Walkthroughs/Walkthrough-Start-and-Use-Interactive-Build-Workloads-.md

 ## Prerequisites

-To complete this walkthrough you must have:
+To complete this walk-through you must have:

 *   Run:AI software is installed on your Kubernetes cluster.
 See: [Installing Run:AI on an on-premise Kubernetes Cluster](../../Administrator/Cluster-Setup/Installing-Run-AI-on-an-on-premise-Kubernetes-Cluster.md)
 *   Run:AI CLI installed on your machine.
 See: [Installing the Run:AI Command Line Interface](../../Administrator/Researcher-Setup/Installing-the-Run-AI-Command-Line-Interface.md)

-## Step by Step Walkthrough
+## Step by Step Walk-through

 ### Setup